Co-operative Assembly 2025

 Celebrating the UN’s 2025 International Year of Cooperatives

-As a peak body for co-operatives in Australia, The Co-op Federation is thrilled to support this historic celebration by hosting an Assembly of Co-ops.
+As a peak body for co-operatives in Australia, The Co-op Federation proudly supported this historic celebration by hosting an Assembly of Co-ops.

 “This is only the second time the UN has dedicated a year to cooperatives, and this is not a coincidence.
 Driven by concern for all communities, cooperatives have successfully adapted to overcome the evolving challenges of our time and have shown repeatedly throughout history that together we are indeed building a better world.” — Ariel Guarco, President of the International Cooperative Alliance.

-IYC2025 offers a unique opportunity to increase the visibility of co-operatives globally and advocate for the supportive legal and policy frameworks that help these enterprises thrive.
-The International Cooperative Alliance will be leading this year-long celebration with a focus on:
+IYC2025 has been a unique opportunity to raise the visibility of co-operatives globally and advocate for the supportive legal and policy frameworks that help these enterprises thrive.
+The International Cooperative Alliance led this year-long celebration with a focus on:

-The Co-operative Assembly spans two days in iconic Sydney venues: Thursday at the Art Gallery and Friday at the Teachers Federation.
+The Co-operative Assembly spanned two days in iconic Sydney venues: Thursday at the Art Gallery and Friday at the Teachers Federation.

 Networking Drinks – Thursday, 6:00 pm